Helioviewer-Project/JHelioviewer-SWHV/docs/ddf.md

 ## File Formats ##

 Many of the file formats supported by the JHelioviewer client are based on the JSON format.
+All files can be either local or can be loaded over the HTTP protocol.
+JPX can additionally be loaded over the JPIP protocol.

 ### State File ###